 Process Chains

 The process to be tested in this test case is part of a chain of integrated processes.

+In the assumption that the Core, Time Off and Payroll Time Sheet content has been deployed in your instance with the SAP Best Practices, you can test following business processes.

 Preceding Processes